 B.B.A.
-Degree in Finance 70 hours, no minor required
+Degree in Finance

 The finance major promotes the development of effective practitioners.
 Graduates go directly to the work force in the financial services sector or business financial management.
 Others find finance helpful for graduate business, law, and other professional fields.